inmoition-depthcamera/sdk/README.md

 # Inmotion Depth Camera SDK [(Chinese)](https://github.com/inmoition-depthcamera/sdk/blob/master/README_cn.md)

 Linux/Window SDK for Inmotion's Depth Cameras
-Inmotion depth camera's external interface is a USB composite device that contains a common UVC camera interface and a USB virtual serial port.
+Inmotion depth camera's external interface is a USB composite device that contains a common UVC camera interface and a USB virtual serial port(**Some low resolution device only has a USB virtual serial port**).
 This SDK provides a library interface for accessing those two interfaces to obtaining data, and configuring the depth camera.

 ## Supported Platform